 This category includes not only personal thoughts and photos, but also a creative hodge-podge of interesting- though-unrelated topics.
-From Biblical archaeology to info on my recent activities, politics to simply thinking-out-loud, you will find it here.
+From Biblical archaeology to politics to simply thinking-out-loud or sharing recent activities, you will find it here.

 On my mind right now..

 April 4, 2020: Coronavirus Temporarily Shutters 93% of Churches; 20% of Non- Christians Say Crisis Has Led Them to Read the Bible

 According to faithwire.com, a study by Life Way research, “On March 1, some 99% of churches were still gathering as usual.
 The following weekend, 95% held services.
 By March 15, the number had dropped down to 64%, and by March 22, 11% of pastors say their churches gathered in person.
 By March 29, just 7% of church leaders report meeting…”